1. Who are we?

 Urban Wildlife Centre, Beacon Hill Lane, Corfe Mullen, BH21 3RX.

-Dorset Dogs has an answering machine if I am not in the office and I can also be contacted via the messaging service at www.facebook.com/dorset dogs.
+Dorset Dogs has an answering machine if I am not in the office and we can also be contacted via the messaging service at www.facebook.com/dorset dogs.

 3. Why do we collect your personal data?